Unified Model of Heated Plasma Expansion: Fluid Equations and Ansatz

+The solutions of Eq.~\eqref{XoftEvol} determine the asymptotic evolution of the scale $X(t)$ that admit self-similar solutions for the electrostatically coupled two-fluid system.
+For $X(t=0) = X_0 \neq 0$, the resulting evolution is

+The spatial structure of the self-similar solutions is governed by the reduced ODE system~\eqref{fluidSS:gen}.
+These equations possess singular points at which $V_\alpha=\xi$.
+At such a point $\xi_f$, Eqs.~\eqref{fluidSS:cont} and \eqref{fluidSS:imom} imply

-as suggested by Eqs.\eqref{fluidSS:cont} and \eqref{fluidSS:imom}.
-Condition \eqref{viXifValsGen} implies that the local ion fluid velocity equals the velocity of the location $x_f(t) = X(t) \xi_f$, i.e., $v_i\left(x_f(t)\right) = \dot{x}_f$.
-Thus, $x_f(t)$ represents a boundary in the self-similar solutions across which there is no ion mass flux.
+Condition~\eqref{viXifValsGen} implies that the local ion fluid velocity equals the velocity of the location $x_f(t) = X(t) \xi_f$, i.e., $v_i\left(x_f(t)\right) = \dot{x}_f$.
+Thus, $x_f(t)$ represents a moving boundary of the self-similar solutions across which there is no ion mass flux.